josh-collinsworth/joco-sveltekit/src/routes/blog/posts/faster-sites-more-fun-sveltekit.md

 If you want to get technical, Svelte isn't really a JavaScript framework at all, as much as it&nbsp;is&nbsp;a&nbsp;compiler.
 </Callout>

 To elaborate: React and Vue both run _in_ the browser.
 You load them, and then _use_ them to execute whatever code you write (not unlike jQuery and countless similar libraries).
-You can load React, Vue, etc. in a script tag, then use them however you like.
-You can load them in a [CodePen](https://codepen.io), or similar environments.
+You can load React, Vue, etc. in a script tag, in a [CodePen](https://codepen.io), or otherwise just drop them into whatever environemtn you want.
 Though there's probably a build tool involved to reduce the bundle size when you work with these frameworks in a production environment, to some extent at least, you're inevitably shipping the framework itself to the browser, and loading it there.

 Svelte doesn't work like that; you can't "load Svelte" in the browser, or play with it on CodePen (though the [Svelte REPL](https://svelte.dev/repl/hello-world) works well instead).
 Svelte isn't a script.